A Bayesian Dirichlet Auto-Regressive Conditional Heteroskedasticity Model for Forecasting Currency Shares: Acknowledgement

 \section{Acknowledgement}

-The authors thank Sean Wilson, Jess Needleman, Jenny Cheng, Erica Savage, Liz Medina, and Yuling Kuo for helpful discussions, Ellie Mertz, Adam Liss, and Peter Coles for championing the research, and Lauren Mackevich for their indispensable operational support.
+The authors thank Sean Wilson, Jess Needleman, Liz Medina, Yuling Kuo, and Jackson Wang for helpful discussions, Adam Liss and Ellie Mertz for championing the research, and the Editor-in-Chief, Associate Editors, and two anonymous reviewers for constructive feedback that improved the manuscript.